Romxno/30-Days-of-Terraform/README.md

 ## License 📄

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for complete details.
+See [https://opensource.org/licenses/MIT](LICENSE) for complete details.

 ---